 For 5G/4G massive IoT applications, the company provides a comprehensive product portfolio based on its flagship Monarch LTE-M/NB-IoT and Calliope Cat 1 chip platforms featuring low power consumption, a set of integrated functionalities, and deployment capability.

 For 5G/4G broadband and critical IoT applications, Sequans Communications S.A. offers a product portfolio based on its Cassiopeia Cat 4/Cat 6 4G and high-end Taurus 5G chip platforms optimized for residential, enterprise, and industrial applications.

-SQNS has gone down almost 10% YTD, and growth is not expected to be massive in 2021 (like a 100% return), however, the stock has been relatively cheap and would be a good pick for investors that are looking for growth and avoidance of excessive risks in their portfolio.
+SQNS has gone down over 10% YTD, and growth is not expected to be massive in 2021 (like a 100% return), however, the stock has been relatively cheap and would be a good pick for investors that are looking for growth and avoidance of excessive risks in their portfolio.
 It has a market cap that hovers over $200 million over the past couple of months, it’s a small-cap company that plays a leading role in providing critical chips and modules for 4G and 5G market.